ice-HoTF/DayZ_Mod_Launcher/README.md

 \
 FAQ:
 I can't join the server:
-Restart Steam if you can't join the server and try again.
-On heavily modded servers steam glitches once in a while.
+- Restart Steam if you can't join the server and try again.
+- On heavily modded servers, steam once in a while glitches right after downloading the mods and.
+A steam restart solves it.
 \
 \
 \